lperezp/ordering-in-java/README.md

 This project started for the Algorithm and Data Structure class of the University Tecnologic of Perú.

-## Tipos de Ordenamiento
+## Sorting Types

 ### MergeSort

-- Ordenamiento basado en "Divide y vencerás".
+- Order based on "Divide and conquer".

 ### QuickSort